Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 Booted Warbler

-We took the Spurn Safari on the Unimog, went inside the lighthouse, and met two red foxes.
-They were so used to people that they came close enough for me to photograph them with my iPhone—proof that you don’t always need a long lens for wildlife photography.
+They were so used to people that they came close enough for me to photograph them with my iPhone—proof that you don’t always need a long lens for a magical wildlife encounter.
+You just need to be there.

 Further Reading